 Did you know that last Friday, January 17th, was considered “National Quitter’s Day”.
 Ouch.
 I read that over 60% of people, by January 17th, have “given up”, on their goals. (article by “Shine Weekly”, ShineText).
 I was left with an extremely sour taste in my mouth.
 I was thinking: how unsupported? how judgmental? how rude? […]

-Ashley is a Minnesota-based photographer specializing in elopements, family, parenthood, and boudoir sessions.
-Always open to traveling the US and beyond.
+Ashley is a Minnesota-based photographer specializing in elopements, family, lodging, and boudoir sessions.